Eyebrow Piercings: A Complete Guide

 When using it from the very start of the healing process, the spray helps to decrease healing times and aims to eliminate any lingering pain or soreness.

 Though following general rules will minimize scarring chances, you must regularly check your piercing for migration signs.
-If you notice migration, remove the piercing before it gets to the surface that will lessen the chance of scarring.
+If you notice migration, remove the piercing before it gets to the surface, that will lessen the chance of scarring.

 The face contains numerous blood vessels surrounded by very soft tissue.
 Swelling and bruising is a natural occurrence when piercing this part of the anatomy.
 In most cases, swelling and bruising will subside in a few hours.
-Sometimes the swelling can be more than if clamps are used during the procedure.
+Sometimes the swelling can be more prominent if clamps are used during the procedure.

 How Can I Tell the Piercing is Infected?